-On death, the remaining fund is normally made available to your nominated beneficiary.
+On death, the remaining fund, less any Inheritance Tax (IHT) liability, is normally made available to your nominated beneficiary.

-If death occurs before age 75 then the beneficiary can receive the lump sum, or withdrawals for life, with no tax payable.
-If death occurs after age 75, the beneficiary will pay tax at their marginal rate, unless all is withdrawn in a single payment, in which case the tax charge would be 45%.
+If death occurs before age 75 then the beneficiary can receive the lump sum, or withdrawals for life, with no further tax payable.
+If death occurs after age 75, the beneficiary will pay tax at their marginal rate, unless all is withdrawn in a single payment to a trust, in which case the tax charge would be 45%.